This article shows you how to add a new user account and manage accounts in Dundas BI. Only administrators have permission to manage accounts.

 To add a new user account in Dundas BI, go to the main menu and click the Admin button.

 - Account Type - Choose between a Local user, Windows user, or Windows group account.
+If federated authentication is enabled, you can also choose External user or External group.

 - Seat Type - Choose between the following license seat types: